HackSouth/hacksouth.github.io/_posts/2021-04-29-Digital-Overdose-Con-Rookie-Talk.md

  - Digital Overdose Con
  - Rookie Speaker
 ---
 // A journey through the rookie talk, prep and the details behind the amazing con.
+2021 is a year of opportunity.
+Let's make the most of this year.
+More posts to come !
 <!--more-->

 ![DOC](/assets/images/BeccaQ/page1.png)